plain-JavaScript/plain-javascript.github.io/README.md

 Features that are not Kitchen Sink-able

-* Fullstack developers
+* Features for fullstack developers
-* Knowing YAML or TypeScript
+* Things that require knowing YAML or TypeScript

+Maybe it's code that is: Easy to learn, fast to edit & run, and does something cool

 ***